afinana/import-city-events/README.md

 import-city-events
 ```

-Example of a node app server that can run on a computer to allow download Opendata JSON files and feed a mongo databse .
+Example of a node app server that can run on a computer to allow download Opendata JSON files and feed a mongo database .

-main.js is a node.js application download and process Opendata JSON files and insert documents in a mongo collection.
+import-city-events is a node.js application download and process Opendata JSON files and insert documents in a mongo collection.

 to start, download the source files into a new directory on your local computer, and run npm install && node from command line with the main.js file as argument
 ```js